AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ##### Setting up Parse Server Dashboard

-**Note**: Before you go ahead and setup Parse Dashboard, please note that is still very raw, and has limited functionality (no push testing).
+**Note**: Before you go ahead and setup Parse Dashboard, please note that is still has limited functionality.
 The mLab data viewer or Robomongo probably is sufficient to use.

-After setting up Parse Server in above step, you can setup Parse Dashboard for following [these instructions](http://blog.parse.com/announcements/introducing-the-parse-server-dashboard/).
+After setting up Parse Server in above step, you can setup Parse Dashboard for following [[these instructions|Configuring-a-Parse-Server#parse-dashboard]].
 With Parse dashboard you can manage your manage your app.
 This dashboard is similar to one that you may find when using Prase.com.

 ### [Option 2] Using Parse.com